-- Extend ban on possession to all parties (students, staff, and visitors) everywhere, including school-sponsored activities away from school grounds. - Require schools to notify students, parents/guardians, staff, contractors, and other school visitors annually of the tobacco-free policy in written materials, including, but not limited to, handbooks, manuals, contracts, newspapers, websites and newsletters. - Require schools to make tobacco-free announcements at school sporting events. - Include lookalikes (such as candy cigarettes) in the definition of products covered by the ban. - Utilize tracking and evaluation (reviewing district results of biennial New Mexico Youth Risk and Resiliency surveys to determine impact on tobacco-related attitudes and behaviors; tracking student violations and utilizing the data to plan appropriate prevention and enforcement efforts; reviewing the tobacco-free policy on an annual basis). - Require tobacco education for students. - Require staff training. - Require supportive discipline options (non-punitive options) for positive student outcomes.
+Extend ban on possession to all parties (including staff and visitors) everywhere, including school-sponsored activities away from school grounds.
+Require schools to notify students, parents/guardians, staff, contractors, and other school visitors annually of the tobacc free policy in written materials, including, but not limited to, handbooks, manuals, contracts, newspapers, websites and newsletters.
+Require schools to make tobacco-free announcements at school sporting events.
+Include lookalikes (such as candy cigarettes) in the definition of products covered by the ban.
+Utilize tracking and evaluation (reviewing district results of biennial New Mexico Youth Risk and Resiliency surveys to determine impact on tobacco-related attitudes and behaviors; tracking student violations and utilizing the data to plan appropriate prevention and enforcement efforts; reviewing the tobacco-free policy on an annual basis).
+Require tobacco education for students.
+Require staff training.